vercel/next.js/examples/magic/README.md

 # Magic Example

 This example show how to use [Magic](https://magic.link) with Next.js.
-The example features cookie based, passwordless authentication with email-based magic links.
+The example features cookie-based, passwordless authentication with email-based magic links.

 The example shows how to do a login and logout; and to get the user info using a hook with [SWR](https://swr.now.sh).